anandjose-arackal/Fuber-API/README.md

-# Fuber API Moke of Cab booking app
+# Fuber API a Cab booking API

 # Modelling Problem:
 - You are the proprietor of füber, an on call taxi service.